Shaw Boulevard station

-Shaw Boulevard station (also called Shaw for short) is an elevated Manila Metro Rail Transit (MRT) station situated on Line 3.
-The station is located in the Mandaluyong portion of Ortigas Center and is named after Shaw Boulevard, since the station lies directly above the boulevard.
+Shaw Boulevard station is an elevated Metro Rail Transit (MRT) station located on the MRT Line 3 (MRT-3) system in the Mandaluyong portion of Ortigas Center.
+The station is named after Shaw Boulevard, since the station lies directly above the boulevard.
 Being at the center of the whole line, many commuters regard Shaw Boulevard station as the "central terminal" of the line.

 The station is the seventh station for trains headed to Taft Avenue and North Avenue.
-It is one of five stations on the line where passengers can catch a train going in the opposite direction without paying a new fare due to the station's layout.
-The other four stations are Araneta Center-Cubao, Boni, Buendia, Ayala, and Taft Avenue.
-Excluding Araneta Center-Cubao station, it is also one of four stations on the line with its concourse level located above the platform.
+It is one of six stations on the line where passengers can catch a train going in the opposite direction without paying a new fare due to the station's layout; the other five are Araneta Center-Cubao, Boni, Buendia, Ayala, and Taft Avenue.
+Excluding Araneta Center-Cubao station, it is also one of five stations on the line with its concourse level located above the platform.

+History

+Shaw Boulevard station was opened on December 15, 1999, as part of MRT's initial section from North Avenue to Buendia.
+The station's Building A (Shangri-La Concourse) entry and exit points underwent improvement works from March 21 to 22, 2022.

 Station layout

 Shaw Boulevard station is the only station on the line with 3 tracks; with 1 reserve track used for temporary parking of disabled trains and as a termination track when regular train service is disrupted, and 2 for regular train service.
-It is the only elevated station in the line to feature a concourse on top of the platforms at the 3rd level, the only station in the line with a gable pitched roof, and the only station in the line to have two concourses, which are split into unconnected sections.
+It is the only elevated station in the line to feature a concourse on top of the platforms at the third level, the only station in the line with a gable pitched roof, and the only station in the line to have two concourses, which are split into unconnected sections by the EDSA-Shaw Flyover.
+Each concourse building also hosts retail spaces.

 Shangri-La concourse

-The northern Shangri-La concourse (also referred to as Building A) provides direct access to Shangri-La Plaza and indirect access to the Edsa Shangri-La Hotel and SM Megamall.
-It also provides direct access to Starmall EDSA and its jeepney and UV Express terminals.
+The northern Shangri-La concourse (also referred to as Building A) provides direct access to Shangri-La Plaza and Starmall EDSA-Shaw, which in turn provides access to its transport terminal, as well as indirect access to the Edsa Shangri-La Hotel, SM Megamall, and Wack Wack Village.
 Exiting through this concourse is provided through the escalators, elevators, and straight staircases on the northern end of the main platforms.
 It is the only concourse with elevator access to and from the ground level and to and from the platform level.

-The adjacent stairs and escalators that provides street level access to the concourse is often dubbed by commuters as "Mount Shaw Boulevard" due to the length of the staircase to the station's concourse, which is at level with the fourth and fifth floor of the Shangri-La Plaza mall.
+The adjacent stairs and escalators that provides street level access to the concourse is often dubbed by commuters as "Mount Shaw" or "Mount Shaw Boulevard" due to the length of the staircase to the station's concourse, which is at the same level with the fourth and fifth floors of the Shangri-La Plaza.